-One of the key objectives of the EU during the last decade has been to encourage increasing levels of investment, in order to provide a stimulus to the EU’s competitiveness.
-The Lisbon strategy set the EU an objective of devoting 3 % of its gross domestic product (GDP) to R & D activities by 2010.
-The target was not reached — and subsequently the 3 % target was maintained, forming one of five key targets within the Europe 2020 strategy adopted in 2010.
+One of the key objectives of the EU during the last couple of decades has been to encourage increasing levels of investment, in order to provide a stimulus to the EU’s competitiveness.
+The Europe 2020 strategy adopted in 2010 maintained a long-standing objective for the EU to devote 3 % of gross domestic product (GDP) to R & D activities; this is one of the five key targets of this strategy.

 - 1 Main statistical findings

 - 4 See also